dougeby/IntuneDocs/intune/migration-guide-communication-plan.md

 ## Intune Enrollment Guide

-We provide a PDF and Word version of the Intune Enrollment Guide.
-You can provide the PDF to your users as-is, or you may customize the Word version to include your internal resources and contact information.
+We provide both PDF and Word versions of the Intune Enrollment Guide.
+You can provide the PDF to your users as-is, or customize the Word version to include your internal resources and contact information.

 ## Instructional videos